man on phone at night

 Crypto assets are chargeable to Capital Gains Tax (CGT) in the same way as any other investment asset.
 Individuals are liable to pay CGT on any gains when crypto assets are:

 Crypto assets are effectively treated in the same way as shares in order to calculate the gain or loss.
-This means that acquisition values are kept in a ‘pool’, with special rules applying in respect of same day and 30-days disposals.
+This means that acquisition values are kept in a ‘pool’, with special rules applying in respect of same-day and 30-day disposals.

-Most exchanges provide investors with a transaction report in an Excel CSV format through their online portal, providing an historic record of all transactions.
-Special online CGT software can assist with calculating the gains and losses arising each tax year based on the rules mentioned above, using those reports or connecting directly into exchanges.
+Most exchanges provide investors with a transaction report in an Excel CSV format through their online portal, providing a historical record of all transactions.
+Special online CGT software can assist with calculating the gains and losses arising each tax year based on the rules mentioned above, using those reports or connecting directly to exchanges.

 Disposals of crypto assets for less than their original cost result in a capital loss.
 This is particularly useful at times when the volatility of the crypto market, leads to large drops in crypto values.
 These losses are invaluable as they can be set against any capital gains (crypto or otherwise), either in the year of the loss or in future years.
 However, they need to be claimed in order to be used.